DaWe35/Onchain-Video-CLI/README.md

-# Onchain Video CLI
+# Ethereum Video Uploader

-This script allows you to upload videos to the Blast blockchain.
+A tool for uploading videos to the Blast blockchain.

 ## Important Disclaimer

 This is a beta software and it can make you spend a lot of money on gas fees.
 Use it at your own risk.

-Also please generate a separate wallet for this, it's very dangerous to store your private key on your local machine without encryption.
+Please generate a separate wallet for this, it's very dangerous to store your private key on your local machine without encryption.
 If you just want a demo, try the web version: https://onchainvideo.win

+## Prerequisites

+- Node.js (v16 or later)
+- FFmpeg installed and available in PATH
+- A Blast wallet with sufficient funds
+- Your private key (stored in `.env` file)

-## Setup
+## Installation

+1. Clone this repository
-1. Install dependencies:
+2. Install dependencies:
    ```
    npm install
    ```